go-modules-by-example/index/010_tools/README.md

 $ export PATH=$GOBIN:$PATH
 ```

-We add `stringer` as a dependency by importing the package in a build constraint ignored file.
+Add `stringer` as a dependency by importing the package in a build constraint ignored file.
 This file will never be
 compiled (nor will not compile, because we are importing a `main` package); it is used simply to record the dependency.
-The file name and the build constraint are not particularly important, but we go with `tools` for the sake of
+The file and the build constraint names are not particularly important, but we choose `tools` for the sake of
 consistency: